magento/devdocs/guides/v1.0/install-gde/install/install-web.md

 	*	Enable all modules if any module is currently disabled.
 	*	Disable all available modules (that is, all modules that do not depend on other enabled modules).

-If a module's check box is unavailable, some other module depends on it or conflicts with it.
+If a module's check box is unavailable, some other module depends on it.
 In the case of a dependency, to change the state of that module, you must first perform the corresponding action on the module on which it depends.

 For example, `Magento_GoogleAnalytics` can be disabled only if `Magento_GoogleOptimizer` is disabled first.
 Conversely, if both modules are disabled, you must enable `Magento_GoogleAnalytics` first.